prestosilver/dotfiles/README.md

 ## Personal highlights

 This has been my config since highschool, and has had pretty much every program updated here.
+You can see some screenshots of the setup throughout the years in the assets folder.

 But here are some apps that I particularly like:
 - Mondo themes